oracle-devrel/devo.tutorials/virtual-desktop-infrastructure-for-unreal-engine-on-oci.md

 6. This guide will focus on Ubuntu OS so select Canonical Ubuntu.
 7. Next select Bare Metal Machine and GPU shape
 8. Tick T&C (Please note that GPU shape will be charged against your account event when instance is stopped)
-9. Confirm but clicking on Select Shape
+9. Confirm by clicking on Select Shape

     {% imgx img/selectShape.png %}

+### Setting up networking

 1. For the purpuse of this guide we will create new virtual network called "GPUVCN" but you can reuse your exisiting one if you wish